ozo-vehe/vue-celo-whitelist/README.md

         // Change the is whitlisted ref variable to true for this address isWhitelisted.value = true;

+        // Change the accessLoading ref variable to false to stop the loaing animation accessLoading.value = false;
       } catch(error) {
         alert(error);
       }